Happy2Git/Unlearning_Inference_IAM/README.md

 ## 📄 License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This project is licensed under the MIT License.
 ---